kendalfoster/RSG-Space-Weather/Examples/documentation_tutorial.rst

 - Note the triple quotes each go on their own lines, without a blank line in between the actual documentation.
 - Also note that there is a blank line between the sections of the documentation; without this, the documentation descends into chaos and gets mucky.
 - If you want something a description of something to have a line break, include "\n".
+Simply going to the next line just continues the section.
-- To reference another function in the documentation, use ":func:`path_to_and_name_of_other_function`".
+- To reference another function in the documentation, use ":func:`path_to_and_name_of_function`".
 Note the `, not a '.
 - To denote a parameter as optional, add ", optional" after its type.

 Here is a template::